Peter Shore

-Peter David Shore, Baron Shore of Stepney, (20 May 1924 – 24 September 2001) was a British Labour Party politician and Cabinet minister, noted in part for his opposition to the United Kingdom's entry into the European Economic Community.
-He served as a Member of Parliament (MP) for over 30 years, from 1964 to 1997.
+Peter David Shore, Baron Shore of Stepney, (20 May 1924 – 24 September 2001) was a British Labour Party politician who served as a Cabinet minister under Harold Wilson and James Callaghan.
+A prominent figure on the Labour left during the 1970s and 1980s, Shore was best known for his opposition to British membership of the European Economic Community and his unsuccessful candidacy for the Labour Party leadership in 1983.
+He represented the constituency of Stepney (later Stepney and Poplar, then Bethnal Green and Stepney) in the House of Commons from 1964 to 1997, before being elevated to the peerage.

+Born in Liverpool and educated at King's College, Cambridge, Shore joined the Labour Party in 1948 and worked as head of the Research Department at Transport House from 1959 to 1964.
+He entered Parliament in the 1964 general election and quickly rose through the ranks, serving as Parliamentary Private Secretary to Prime Minister Harold Wilson from 1965 to 1966.
+Shore held several senior ministerial positions, including Secretary of State for Economic Affairs (1967–1969), Secretary of State for Trade (1974–1976), and Secretary of State for the Environment (1976–1979).
+A committed social democrat and advocate of national economic planning, he was also a key figure in Labour's internal debates over nationalisation and workers' control.

+Shore's opposition to European integration became the defining feature of his political career.
+He was a leading voice in the 'No' campaign during the 1975 referendum on continued EEC membership and remained a committed Eurosceptic throughout his time in Parliament.
+His 1983 leadership bid, which emphasised traditional Labour values and opposition to the European project, placed third behind Neil Kinnock and Roy Hattersley.
+After leaving the Commons in 1997, he continued to oppose further European integration from the House of Lords until his death in 2001 at the age of 77.

 His idiosyncratic left-wing nationalism led to comparison with the French politician Jean-Pierre Chevènement.
 He was described in an obituary by the Conservative journalist Patrick Cosgrave as "Between Harold Wilson and Tony Blair, the only possible Labour Party leader of whom a Conservative leader had cause to walk in fear" and, along with Enoch Powell, "the most captivating rhetorician of the age".

 Early life

 Born in Great Yarmouth, Norfolk, Shore was the son of a Merchant Navy captain and was brought up in a middle-class environment.
 He attended Quarry Bank High School in Liverpool and, from there, went to King's College, Cambridge, to read History as an exhibitioner, where he was a member of the Cambridge Apostles, a secret society with an elite membership.
 During the later stages of World War II he served in the Royal Air Force, spending most of his time in India.